polkadot-developers/knowledgebase/current/runtime/fees.md

 ### Custom Weights

-Instead of using the default weight annotations described above one can create a custom weight calculation type.
+Instead of using the default weight annotations described above, one can create a custom weight calculation type.
 This type must implement the follow traits:

 - [`WeighData<T>`]: To determine the weight of the dispatch.
 - [`ClassifyDispatch<T>`]: To determine the class of the dispatch.
-- [`PaysFee<T>`]: To determine whether dispatchable pays fees.
+- [`PaysFee<T>`]: To determine whether the dispatchable's sender pays fees.

 Substrate then bundles the output information of the two traits into the [`DispatchInfo`] struct and provides it by implementing the [`GetDispatchInfo`] for all `Call` variants and opaque extrinsic types.
 This is used internally by the System and Executive modules; you probably won't use it.

-Both `ClassifyDispatch`, `WeighData` and `PaysFee` are generic over `T`, which gets resolved into the tuple of all dispatch arguments except for the origin.
+`ClassifyDispatch`, `WeighData`, and `PaysFee` are generic over `T`, which gets resolved into the tuple of all dispatch arguments except for the origin.
 To demonstrate, we will craft a struct that calculates the weight as `m * len(args)` where `m` is a given multiplier and `args` is the concatenated tuple of all dispatch arguments.
-Further, the dispatch class is `Operational` if the transaction has more than 100 bytes of length in arguments.
+Further, the dispatch class is `Operational` if the transaction has more than 100 bytes of length in arguments and will pay fees if the encoded length is greater than 10 bytes.

 ```rust
 use coded::Encode;